ltiseni94/rosreact/README.md

 ## **Migration Guide from roslib-reactjs**

-This library replace the legacy version [roslib-reactjs](https://www.npmjs.com/package/roslib-reactjs).
+This library replace the legacy version roslib-reactjs (no more available online).
 Unfortunately, there are breaking changes to the API.

 1. RosConnect --> RosConnection; timeout --> autoConnectTimeout.
 2. Subscriber: name --> topic; type --> messageType; rate --> throttleRate; queue_size --> queueSize; queueLength, latch, and customCallback props have been added.
 With customCallback, subscriber can be used as a standalone component.
 The customCallback takes as input the new incoming message, that can then be manipulated.